sacry-/sacry-.github.io/_posts/2017-07-01-3-containers,-docker-and-machine-learning.md

 RUN xargs -a /tmp/apt-packages.txt apt-get install -y --fix-missing
 ```

 We tell Docker that we would like to use a base image called `dataquestio/ubuntu-base` configured by a user of Dockerhub.
-This image is a good starting point, other data science images are much more involved and require a lot more time to fully understand.
+This image is a good starting point, other machine learning images are much more involved and require a lot more time to fully understand.
 For machine learning you would need the CUDA versions for everything you do.
 Next we set some basic environments `ENV` and update the ubuntu version with system libraries of our needs.
 In the directory of your Dockerfile needs to be the <a href="https://github.com/dataquestio/ds-containers/blob/master/apt-packages.txt" target="_blank">apt-packages.txt</a> file.

 ```ruby